comment Add Comment

 Besides robotics in industrial setting, worker safety in factories, smart gloves (ProGlove) to track progress and enhance productivity, robot assist to create superhuman force, dexterous human like motion, general safety in oil & gas, mines and construction industry, AR/VR based solutions for maintenance, training and safety (Scope AR) were notable solutions upcoming for industries.

-Increasing productivity and efficiency focused on Oil & Gas down-hole monitoring (Welldog), accelerated testing, vision based vehicles for warehousing and automation (Seegrid), AI & Analytics (Sight Machine, Eigen Innovation, DeepSense, Maana, Prophecy Sensorlytics) for predictive maintenance/manufacturing analytics, general purpose factory dash-boarding (ThingTrax) and rule based analytics engines for factories seemed to be favor of the moment.
+Increasing productivity and efficiency focused on Oil & Gas down-hole monitoring (Welldog), accelerated testing, vision based vehicles for warehousing and automation (Seegrid), AI & Analytics (Sight Machine, Eigen Innovation, DeepSense, Maana, Prophecy Sensorlytics) for predictive maintenance/ analytics, general purpose factory dash-boarding (ThingTrax) and rule based analytics engines for factories seemed to be favor of the moment.
 A number of solutions were focused on asset tracking platform (TrackX), different flavor of RFID tags (Tego), directional drilling optimization (Motive Drilling), multi-protocol support of Industrial gateways (MachFu), Metal 3D high quality printing, metal additive manufacturing (Desktop Metal), thermal imaging camera (Seek Thermal), advanced intrusion detection systems with a combination of sensor fusion and analytics for homeland security (Cron Systems, an Indian company securing the borders) and Industrial (Pixcontroller, solar power with edge analytics) are sample of innovations by the startups in Industrial sector.

 Consumer